 Construction project managers get pulled in lots of directions every day.
 Project managers are involved in almost all aspects of a project so being able to effectively manage your time is vital.
 If you can’t effectively manage your time, it’s unlikely you’ll fare any better at managing a construction project.

-Prioritize your day by determining the items that need immediate attention and those that can handled later.
+Prioritize your day by determining the items that need immediate attention and those that can be handled later.
 Don’t waste time on things that don’t need to be addressed immediately if there are more pressing tasks that need your attention.
 Remember, not every email needs to be answered the moment you receive it.